Harley Flanagan: Brazilian Jiu-jitsu

-Flanagan is a black-belt in Brazilian jiu-jitsu and once worked as a professor for Renzo Gracie Academy in New York City.
+Flanagan is a second degree black-belt in Brazilian jiu-jitsu.
+He first got interested in training after renting UFC 1 & 2 on VHS.
+After this he began to actively look through black belt magazine’s for trainers in the New York area, eventually signing up for a class under Renzo Gracie.
+Flanagan would then continue to train under Gracie and the two would become good friends, with Flanagan eventually working as a professor for Renzo Gracie's Academy in New York City.
 His students included the daughter of Anthony Bourdain, who coincidentally attended NYC Stimulators concerts in the early 1980s, and was a fan of the then preteen drummer.
+Flanagan competed in tournaments from 1997 to 2012 and fought multiple unscationed MMA fights before it was legalized in New York.